aekempster/Pyber/07-Social-Analytics/3/Activities/05-Stu_Weather_Tweets/README.md

-### Instructions
+# Tweeting the Temperature

-* Create a function that gets the weather in London and Tweets it
+Create a function that gets the weather in London (or a city of your choosing) and Tweets the temperature in Fahrenheit.

+## Instructions

+  * Add your Twitter and OpenWeatherMap API keys to config.py

-  * Construct a Query URL for the OpenWeatherMap
+  * Construct a query URL for the OpenWeatherMap API

-  * Perform the API call to get the weather
+  * Make a request to the OpenWeatherMap API

-  * Set up your Twitter credentials

-  * Tweet the weather
+  * Tweet the temperature

-  * Print the success message
+  * Print a success message

-  * Set timer to run every 1 hour
+  * Create a timer to run your function every hour